How to Monitor AI in the Workplace: Risks, Solutions & Best Practices

 Conclusion: Turn AI from a Hidden Risk into a Visible Asset

 Shadow AI is a growing challenge, risking data exfiltration, compliance violations, and intellectual property drain.
 With CurrentWare’s BrowseReporter and AccessPatrol, businesses gain visibility and control to transform AI in the workplace into a competitive advantage.
 By monitoring employee AI activity, crafting informed policies, and fostering responsible use, organizations can harness AI’s potential safely.
+Monitoring AI in the workplace is essential for maintaining security, detecting anomalies, and driving ongoing innovation.
 Illuminate the path to a secure, AI-powered future with CurrentWare.

 Ready to take control of Shadow AI and unlock safe innovation?
 Explore CurrentWare’s solutions today and request a demo or free trial.